ringlesoft/db-archive/README.md

 - Defaults to true.

 #### `notifications`:
-- email:
+- `email`:
   - Email address to receive notifications about the archiving process (success or failure).
   - Set to null to disable email notifications.
-  - Defaults to admin@example.com.
+  - Defaults to `admin@example.com`.
+  - This only works if batching is enabled (for now).

 #### `tables`:
 - An array defining the tables to be archived.
-- Plain Table Names: Specify table names as strings to use the default settings for archiving.
+- User plain table names array for default settings or associative array for specific settings.

 ## Setting Up
 To setup the package, run the following command: